pm-harshad-mane/Prebid.js/modules/pubmaticAutoRefresh.md

 ```

-- Refresh all GPT ad-slots but only after the slot is viewed by user, refresh after 20 seconds
+- Refresh all GPT ad-slots but only after the slot is 100% viewed by the user, refresh after 20 seconds
 ```
 pbjs.setConfig({
     'pubmaticAutoRefresh': {